adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 To run the neural network, run ```python Neural_Net.py```

-To preprocess the dataset, run ```python Preprocess.py``` (This need not be done as the original as well as the preprocessed csvs are both already available in the data subdirectory.
+To preprocess the dataset, run ```python Preprocess.py``` (This need not be done as the original as well as the preprocessed csvs are both already available in the data subdirectory)

 ### Problem Statement and Approach